 Don’t let the holidays get the best of the healthy habits you worked hard to establish all year.
 Try the following:

-- Eat a healthy snack before holiday parties.
-This will fill you up a bit, helping you to resist enjoying too many appetizers and sweet treats.
+- Nibble on healthy snacks to help you to resist enjoying too many appetizers and sweet treats.

 - Drink more water instead of sugary beverages.

 - Rest as much as possible.
 Even a 15-minute nap can make a difference.

 Set aside specific days for shopping, baking, visiting a friend or two, and other activities.
 Planning will help prevent last-minute scrambling.

 Once you’ve identified your priorities, and how you intend to enjoy the holidays this year, plan how you can meet your expectations in a way that’s safe and responsible.
 Whether you host a virtual dinner or spend the holidays at home, being creative can help you to have a meaningful holiday season that works for you and your family.

 Set a budget that works for your financial situation this year.
 Decide how much money you can afford to spend and then stick to your budget.